What is the

 - How likely is the project to achieve its goals?

-Judges will review the entry itself and how well it explains the project:
+Judges will review the entry itself and how well it explained the project:

 - How much effort went into preparing the entry and supporting information?